supratim94336/DataEngineeringCapstoneProject/README.md

     | temp_input | /home/workspace/airflow/dags/temp_input/ |
     | temp_output | /home/workspace/airflow/dags/temp_output/ |

+4. Data Location for input files:
+    i.
+Put all your sas7bdat formatted files in temp_input directory
+    ii.
+Put SAS descriptor file in temp_input directory
+    iii.
+Put airport-codes_csv.csv file in temp_output directory

 ### Test it Yourself!

 ---

+Here are some example queries we test to see the uploaded results into the Redshift schema

 **Example Queries**
 #### City from where immigrants arrived
 ```